amykapernick/blog/site/posts/how-google-runs-my-home.md

 > Hey Google, can you put eggs, milk and beans on the list?

 As I've already said, I have Google Homes around my house, and now I can add something to the shopping list no matter where I am.
 This works with Google's shopping list, and while you can integrate with different apps the ease with which I can add items or even multiple items at once meant that I've just switched to using Google's.
-Obviously there are a few things that don't work quite as well as I'd like (mints, mince or mint) and it didn't quite know what I meant when I said
+Now there are a few things that don't work quite as well as I'd like (mints, mince or mint) and it didn't quite know what I meant when I said

 > Hey Google, can you add scourers to the list?